only-rakib/example-blog/README.md

-# Blog Django Example App
+# Blog Django Example App with Bonus 1

 ## Deploy to Heroku